 Performance.
 The bar chart illustrates the risks of investing in the Opportunity Fund by showing how the Opportunity Fund's average annual returns for each calendar year since the Opportunity Fund's inception compare with those of a broad measure of market performance.
-The Opportunity Fund's past performance, before and after taxes, is not an indication of how the Opportunity Fund will perform in the future.
 The Opportunity Fund is the successor to the North Star Opportunity Fund, L.P. (the "Predecessor Opportunity Fund"), which transferred its assets to the Opportunity Fund in connection with the Opportunity Fund's commencement of operations on May 31, 2013.
-The Predecessor Opportunity Fund was managed by the same adviser who currently manages the Opportunity Fund, and had substantially similar investment objectives and strategies to those of the Opportunity Fund.
-The performance includes the performance of the Predecessor Opportunity Fund prior to the commencement of the Opportunity Fund's operations.
-The Predecessor Opportunity Fund's performance has been adjusted to reflect the annual deduction of fees and expenses applicable to the Class I Shares.
-The Predecessor Opportunity Fund was not registered under the Investment Company Act of 1940, as amended (the "1940 Act"), and therefore was not subject to certain investment restrictions, limitations and diversification requirements imposed by the 1940 Act and the Internal Revenue Code of 1986, as amended (the "Code").
-If the Predecessor Opportunity Fund had been registered under the 1940 Act, its performance may have been different.
 Past performance, both before and after taxes, does not necessarily indicate how the Opportunity Fund will perform in the future.
 Updated performance information is available on the Opportunity Fund's website at www.nsinvestfunds.com or by calling the Opportunity Fund toll-free at 1-855-580-0900.
 Because Class R shares have not commenced investment operations, no performance information is available at this time.
 In the future, performance information will be presented in this section of the Prospectus.